 Clothes.
 Seriously, just wear clothes.
 If you wear a nice dress, or a suit and tie, you won’t be alone.
 If you wear jeans and a t-shirt, you’ll fit right in.
 Simply come as you are.

-After the service, you can enjoy coffee, tea, goodies and conversation, or you can slip out the back.
+After the service, you can enjoy coffee, tea, goodies and conversation, or you can leave right after worship.

 Children aretreasured here and welcome in the worship service, noise, wiggles and all.
 We have “worship bags’ that contain quiet activities for families to enjoy.
 We have a Children’s room full of books and toys and love.
 It is at the back of the worship space, has a huge glass window and the sound is piped in, so families can use this space and still participate in worship.